ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/php/php.md

 ```

 ### Remi Repository
 We use the remi yum repository for PHP.
-You can install the remi repoistory with the command:
+You can install the remi repository with the command:

 #### CentOS 7
 ```bash